-- for player 1: C, D, C, D, C, \ldots - for player 2: C, C, D, D, D, \ldots Using the concept of strictly dominant strategies we could predict that the outcome of the Prisoner's dilemma game is (D, D).
+- for player 1: C, D, C, D, C, \ldots , - for player 2: C, C, D, D, D, \ldots Using the concept of strictly dominant strategies we could predict that the outcome of the Prisoner's dilemma game is (D, D).
 A natural question arises whether we can also predict the outcome in the repeated version of this game.
 To do this we first extend the relevant notions to the repeated games.
 Given a stage game G we denote the repeated game with k rounds by G(k).
-After the obvious identification of $\sigma_i : \mathcal{H}^0 \to S_i$ with $\sigma_i(\varepsilon)$ we can identify G(1) with G. In general we can view G(k) as a strategic game $(\Sigma_1, ..., \Sigma_n, P_1, ..., P_n)$, where the strategy sets Σ_i and the payoff functions P_i are defined above.
+After the obvious identification of $\sigma_i : \mathcal{H}^0 \to S_i$ with $\sigma_i(\varepsilon)$ we can identify G(1) with G. 1These definitions are incomplete in the sense that the strategies are not defined for all histories.
+However, the specified parts completely determine the outcomes that can arise against any strategy of the opponent.
+In general we can view G(k) as a strategic game $(\Sigma_1, \ldots, \Sigma_n, P_1, \ldots, P_n)$, where the strategy sets Σ_i and the payoff functions P_i are defined above.
 This allows us to apply the basic notions, for example that of Nash equilibrium, to the repeated game.
 As a first result we establish the following.